samreiss/emge-art-react-web/README.md

 ```

 This command will start the Docker containers defined in the docker-compose.yaml file.
 The application will be accessible at [http://localhost:3010](http://localhost:3010) by default, or at the port you specified in the docker-compose.yaml file.

+## Docker Hub

+You can find the Docker image for this project on Docker Hub: [https://hub.docker.com/r/samreiss/emge-art-react-web](https://hub.docker.com/r/samreiss/emge-art-react-web)